-The EPA has a "secondary" standard of 0.05 mg/L (ppm) for manganese.
-This level does not make water unsafe to drink, but the water may be aesthetically unpleasing due to a reddish/black/brown color, which can stain laundry, plumbing, sinks, and showers.
-Mean summer 2024 manganese concentrations were well below this standard at all sampling locations.
+The EPA has a "secondary" standard of 0.05 mg/L (ppm) for dissolved manganese.
+This level does not make water unsafe to drink, but the water may be aesthetically unpleasant due to a reddish/black/brown color, which can stain laundry, plumbing, sinks, and showers.
+Mean spring 2025 manganese concentrations were well below this standard.

 Figure 8.
-Average manganese values for May through July 2019-2023 and the 2024 average value (red dot) at sites included in the LWP SWMP.
+Average manganese values for August through October 2020-2024 and the 2025 average value (red dot) at sites included in the SWMP.
 Blue bars indicate mainstem sites, light blue bars indicate tributary sites and aqua-blue bars represent Colorado-Big Thompson sites.
 Grey bars indicate sites where data collection began in 2023.
-In these cases, the grey bar represents average 2023 values and the red dot represents the average 2024 value.
+In these cases, the grey bar represents average 2023-2024 values and the red dot represents the average 2025 value.